 If you’re exhausted, then it’s really worth trying to get you and your kids into a strict sleep routine, so everyone is well-rested and efficient with their time.
 Start by analyzing your child’s existing sleep patterns – are they taking a late afternoon nap which means they don’t go to bed on time?
 Or perhaps they’re waking too early in the morning because they slept for too long after lunch the day before?

 You may also want to incorporate a sleep trainer into your child’s routine so they get used to sleeping ‘by the clock.’
 If all else fails, seek out sleep consultants in your local area to create a customized plan for you and your child.
 Once your child is sleeping consistently, don’t forget to prioritize your own sleep, so you’re ready to face the world again tomorrow!
+Get enough sleep to conquer the next day!

 2. Stick to a routine